narstybits/MacOS-DuckyScripts/README.md

 # MacOS-DuckyScripts
 <h2 PLUG &amp; PLAY FLIPPER ZERO SCRIPTS For MacOS

-I notcied a lack of MacOs BADUSB Scripts for the flipper zero

-This repository will consists of MacOs BADUSB Scripts Only
+<h1 align="center">This repository will consists of MacOs BADUSB Scripts Only

 # <h1 align="center">!!!!!They will be Plug & Play!!!!!